ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 As shown above, the first time is a recursive call.
-Rewriting this to the form of using @return@,
+Rewriting this to the form of using `return`,